simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 re-scale the read levels.

-This gives answers that are quite good when compared with Metrichor, at the cost of some more substantial computational effort (much greater than the spatial index lookup!), particularly for long reads and larger
-\(k\) where the number of model levels is larger:
+This gives answers that are quite good when compared with Metrichor, at the cost of substantially more computational effort (much greater than the spatial index lookup!), particularly for long reads and larger \(k\) where the number of model levels is larger:

 {% highlight bash %}
 $ ./index-and-map.sh noclosest templateonly rescale